Then he would bring her books, and read to her

 Spotting the smooth-clipped grass.
 The days went by

 Threaded with talk and verses.
-Green leaves pushed
+Green leaves

 Through blossoms stubbornly.